tedunderwood/reviews/bpo/corexperiment/registrations/secondregistration.md

 As a control for each in-genre comparison, we will compare the first book in genre A (Ax) to a randomly selected book in year y (Ry), and the second book (Ay) to a randomly selected book in year x (Rx).
 We will try two different forms of "random selection": one is to randomly select a book from the list of books assigned to other genres.
 Another is to randomly select a book from a subset of books that were genuinely plucked randomly from HathiTrust (including books without any genre categorization).
 We consider the second more reliable, but the difference between these measurements might also be of interest.

-So the overall measurement is
+So the overall outgenre - ingenre difference is

     ((Ax to Ry + Rx to Ay) / 2) - (Ax to Ay)